weknowinc/try-drupal/README.md

 ```
 NOTE: Use your own domain if you make changes in the copied `.env` file.

+Open your browser and point to `http://drupal.develop/` or the hostname you entered on the `.env` file.

 ### Shutting down the containers
 ```
 docker-compose down